Spring Equinox is a Celebration of New Beginnings

 Summer Solstice is the longest day of the year in terms of hours of daylight, occurring June 21 this year.
 The sun sets more slowly during solstices when the Earth’s tilt is most extreme.
 And the effect is more dramatic the farther you get from the equator.
 That’s why the sun never sets at all in the Arctic Circle during the time around the summer solstice.

-As the direct rays proceed to head south and the days begin to grow shorter, the autumnal equinox occurs three months later.
+As the direct rays proceed to head south and the days begin to grow shorter.
+This represents the autumnal equinox three months later.
 September 23 is the 2023 fall equinox date when the periods of daylight and darkness reach equilibrium once again.
-The rays ultimately reach the Tropic of Capricorn (latitude 23.5 degrees south) on December 21, 2023, the day of the winter solstice. and the whole cycle begins again!
+The rays ultimately reach the Tropic of Capricorn (latitude 23.5 degrees south) on December 21, 2023.
+That marks the day of the winter solstice.
+And the whole cycle begins again!

 Life On The Estate